mossgreen/mossgreen.github.io/_posts/2019-09-05-How-to-Insert-a-Column-in-PostgreSQL.md

 It's simple.
 I won't go further.
 The question is what if I want to insert the column between `id` and `customer_name`?

 I've checked StackOverflow and psql documentation.
-So sure that there is no way to insert a column to a table.
+So sure that there is no way to insert a column in the middle.

 ## How to test

 Before we do it, we have to know how to verify that our solution is good.

-1. Current table Not data lost
+1. Current table no data lost
-2. Current table o table definition change
+2. Current table no table definition change
 3. Other tables don't lose data
 4. Other tables don't have definition change